MrTrick/FireEngine/doc/guide.md

 * actions - *An array of Actions that may be fired on the Activity*

 Activities are modified by firing Actions.
 The basic Design above has two; `open` and `close`.

+## Creating an Activity ##

+### Graphically ###

+1. From the Activity Manager, click `Create New`.
+1. Click on the chosen Design
+1. If the `create` Action has a prepare handler, you may have to fill in and submit a form.
+1. The Activity will be created, and you will be directed to a page displaying it.
+1. You will notice a `history` element logging the page creation.

+### Directly ###

+To create a new Activity from a Design, send a create request to FireEngine;

+    URL: {{server}}/designs/{{design id}}/fire/create
+    METHOD: POST
+    TYPE: application/json
+    DATA: (JSON-encoded object containing the 'create' action's inputs)

+The Activity will be created and returned, eg;

+	{
+		"_id": "9ee62d6d0d8110314037f164340028a3",
+		"_rev": "1-95279c07b4f2fe71d14d730b9e6a9e6a",
+		"design": "simple_v1",
+		"state": ["opened"],
+		"data": {},
+		"roles": {
+			"creator": ["testuser"],
+			"actor": ["testuser"]
+		},
+		"links": {},
+		"history": [
+			{
+				"when": "2013-05-09T01:19:04.286Z",
+				"message": "Created",
+				"action": "create",
+				"who": "testuser"
+			}
+		]
+	}

+### Structure ###

+An Activity contains;

+* _id - *A unique identifier, either set by the Design or automatically generated*
+* _rev - *An internal couchdb variable to prevent race conditions*
+* state - *The current state or states of the Activity*
+* data - *An area for any custom data to be stored by the Activity*
+* roles - *A map of users by contextual Activity role.
+  * The 'creator' and 'actor' roles are automatically maintained, Actions can set other roles.
+* links - *A map of external documents by named relationships.*
+  * **Not implemented yet:** Special treatment for 'parent' and 'children'
+  * **Not implemented yet:** Pre-loading of linked documents before invoking fire handlers.
+* history - *A list of actions that have been fired on the Activity, including 'create'.*
+  * Each item contains `when`, `message`, `action`, `who`.
+  * The `message` field can be set by that Action fire handler.

+## Firing Actions ##

+### Graphically ###

+1. From the Activity Manager, click on an Activity.
+1. Click on one of the fireable (visible) Actions.
+1. If that Action has a prepare handler, you may have to fill in and submit a form.
+1. The Action will be fired on that Activity, and it will be updated.
+1. You will be directed back to the Activity.
+A `history` element will have logged the firing.

+### Directly ###

+To fire an Action on an Activity, send a fire request to FireEngine;

+    URL: {{server}}/activities/{{activity id}}/fire/{{action id}}
+    METHOD: POST
+    TYPE: application/json
+    DATA: (JSON-encoded object containing the action's inputs)

+The updated Activity will be returned, eg;

+	{
+		"_id": "9ee62d6d0d8110314037f164340028a3",
+		"_rev": "2-9dbe427d56a1708ed386945f0e630826",
+		"design": "simple_v1",
+		"state": ["closed"],
+		"data": {},
+		"roles": {
+			"creator": ["testuser"],
+			"actor": ["testuser", "testadmin"]
+		},
+		"links": {},
+		"history": [
+			{
+				"when": "2013-05-09T01:19:04.286Z",
+				"message": "Created",
+				"action": "create",
+				"who": "testuser"
+			},
+			{
+				"when": "2013-05-09T02:00:56.745Z",
+				"message": "Fired action Close",
+				"action": "close",
+				"who": "testadmin"
+			}
+		]
+	}

+From the Activity object history, you can see that the `"testuser"` user created the Activity, and the `"testadmin"` user fired the `close` Action upon it.

+## Reference ##
+TODO: Put in separate files

 #### Activity: States ####